The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Readme.md

   - AddKit for EE
   - Use Raduziel fonction for adding ChaosKnight kit to Jacob
   - Handle charset and Autotra
+  - REQUIRE_PREDICATE
+  - Separate kit from Jacob npc to allow ChaosKit to be installed on BG2EE

 - Askaria :